 How To Sublimate On Wood – Step By Step

-Before getting into the nitty-gritty of how to do sublimation printing and starting to get your hands a bit dirty, let’s see what it is that you need to have on your shopping list before heading to the store.
+Before getting into the nitty-gritty, let’s see what is needed on your shopping list before heading to the store.

-These are the materials you need in order to do sublimation on wood:
+These are the materials needed for sublimation on wood:

 - Sublimation printer